-In ESMA's Validation Rules, field 2.74 is defined as "Where trades have been collateralized on a net exposure basis, the latest value date contained in the netting set of SFTs, taking into consideration all of the transactions for which the collateral was provided".
-The field is conditional for collateral update reports on Table 2, field 73, Collateralization of Net Exposure = TRUE.
+In ESMA's earlier Validation Rules, field 2.74 is defined as "Where trades have been collateralized on a net exposure basis, the latest value date contained in the netting set of SFTs, taking into consideration all of the transactions for which the collateral was provided".
+The field was conditional for collateral update reports on Table 2, field 73, Collateralization of Net Exposure = TRUE.
+This conditionality was dropped in the revised Validation Rules effective on 31 January 2022 in the EU and on 14 April 2022 in the UK.